 - 3 1/2 pounds chuck roast

-- 1 1/2 cups tomato juice or either spicy or basic V-8 vegetable juice (or tomato juice)
+- 1 1/2 cups tomato juice or either spicy or basic V-8 vegetable juice

-- 1 tablespoon prepared mustard (almost any kind will be fine)
+- 1 tablespoon prepared mustard (Dijon is best, others will do)

 - 1 tablespoon cornstarch

-Preheat oven to 400 degrees.
+Put oil in the bottom of a Dutch oven.
 Place roast in pan, salt and pepper it and turn it over.
-Poke numerous holes in the (now top) of the roast, enough to insert the slices of garlic, and fill with the garlic slices.
-Season with salt and pepper.
+Poke numerous holes in the (now top) of the roast, enough to insert the slices of garlic, and fill holes with the garlic slices.
+Season well with salt and pepper.
 Roast for 15 to 20 minutes, uncovered until roast has picked up some browning on the top and pan has some browned juices.

-Note: Vegetables like potatoes and/or carrots may be added during the last hour of cooking if you’d like to make this a one pot meal.
+- Vegetables like potatoes and/or carrots may be added during the last hour of cooking if you’d like to make this a one-pot meal.

 You know I’ll be bringing this to our Throwback Thursday #31 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, Carlee from Cooking with Carlee and Moi!
 That’s right – me!